-Train
+Train:

 Travel by train (including sleeper train) will be reimbursed for standard class only.
+Please book as far as possible in advance to secure cheaper fares.

 The IGC recommends the following for London airport services: Heathrow Express, Gatwick Express, Stansted Express, and the London Underground.
 London Transport should also be used for general travel in London.